Bawdy Tales: Plot

-The film is set in 1800, in Rome.
-Two thieves are imprisoned and condemned to death.
-To pass the time, the two tell ribald stories.
-In the first, a duke and a man named Nicolino discover that their wives have betrayed them with the boys and with a priest; in the second story, two farmers are fighting a clappers asimile Rustican Cavalry by Giovanni Verga.
-In the third story, a debauched priest kills one of his pilgrims because he is in love with one of the girls the priest sought after.
-In the last story, a husband spends all of his money to gain his wife's affection.
-He tells her that since he is now broke, he intends to kill himself.
-The wife has a different plan to take on an elderly man who has been making eyes at her in public as a live-in john.
-The husband accepts, and all three live together as a happy family.
-The wife soon becomes bored of the two and takes a much younger lover with whom she meets frequently in a meadow outside of town.
-The elderly man informs the husband of this, and the two ambush and kill the young man.
-Soon, the wife dies of heartbreak, and the husband and john are executed for their crime.
-It is now Judgment Day, and the archangel is listing all their crimes before the Lord and asking all of them how they plead.
+The film is set in the Rome of the Papal States in the 19th century.
+Bernardino and Mammone, who have been imprisoned and condemned to death for robbing and murdering a man, pass their last hours telling ribald stories of adultery.

+The first is about Nicolino and the Duke of Ronciglione, both betrayed by their wives.
+Nicolino take revenge through an honor killing, while the Duke castrates himself in front of his wife.

+The second story tells of a Calabrian shepherd who murders his friend after discovering he has been taking advantage of his wife.
+He has her eat her lover’s testicles, pretending they are from cattle.

+In the third story, a dissolute priest gets his servant to procure a young woman for him to seduce under the guise of spiritual advice, but his servant, dressed as the woman in mourning veils, murders him and is guillotined.

+In the last story, a husband who has spent all of his money to gain his young wife’s affection, tells her that since he is now broke, he intends to kill himself.
+The wife suggests prostituting herself to an elderly man who has shown an interest in her and although their ménage-à-trois begins amicably, it ends with the two men murdering the wife’s new younger lover.

+As Bernardino and Mammone are brought to the gallows, we see a scene of Judgment Day where the archangel is listing the crimes of the characters from the stories and asking them how they plead.
 The two husbands and the wife give self-serving answers about how they wish to go to Paradise and serve the Lord whom they have always cherished while the young man says he would prefer to go back to Earth so he can screw around and get drunk like in the old times.
 The angel banishes the three to Hell but sends the young lover to Paradise.
 The two thieves now have the nooses around their throats and are laughing, almost in tears at the funny ending to the story.
-They are executed, and the film ends on a shot of them hanging lifeless from the nooses.
+They are executed, and the film ends on a shot of them hanging lifeless from the nooses to jaunty music.